pydantic/pydantic/docs/visual_studio_code.md

 !!! note "Technical Details"
     Pylance is the VS Code extension, it's closed source, but free to use.
 Underneath, Pylance uses an open source tool (also from Microsoft) called [Pyright](https://github.com/microsoft/pyright) that does all the heavy lifting.

+    You can read more about it in the [Pylance Frequently Asked Questions](https://github.com/microsoft/pylance-release/blob/main/FAQ.md#what-is-the-relationship-between-pylance-pyright-and-the-python-extension).

 ### Configure mypy

 You might also want to configure mypy in VS Code to get mypy error checks inline in your editor (alternatively/additionally to Pylance).